ctlabvn/filemanager/README.md

 # FileManager plugin for CakePHP 3.x (Still in develop, Please wait until stable)

+## Idea

+- A file manager can deeply integrated with CakePHP 3.x
+- A file manager that can be Authenticate and Authorize
+- Session can be php, cake or database (app.php)

 ## Installation

 You can install this plugin into your CakePHP application using [composer](http://getcomposer.org).